 How does a work culture go from “I’m right and you’re wrong” to “I will do what I can to make you feel seen and heard, and respected when you make mistakes”?

 Remember that perfectionism is fear.
-A fear of what other people think of you.
+Fear of what other people think of you.
 So, work cultures where mistakes are punished, and people are treated differently, are toxic.

 In our education systems

 Omg, I have so much to say about our education system.